charlesbaynham/icl_experiments/readme.rst

 TODO: Merge camera imaging so that only one applet is created per camera
 TODO: Figure out how to not broadcast massive ndscan datasets to every client
 TODO: Blow away atoms in spectroscopy sequence, and reimage the remaining ones
+TODO: The ARTIQ release notes claim "Support for WRPLL low-noise clock recovery" - use it!

 Authors
 =======